1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a park, there are many people in this picture,
+The picture is taken in a park, many people in it,
-in the middle,  a girl with black dress is walking on the path,
-next to her, there are some people sitting on the bench by the side of the road,
+in the middle, a girl is walking on the road, some people are sitting on the bench beside the road,
 one is reading the newspaper and one is playing mobile phone.
-On the right side,there are many big trees on the lawn of the park,
+On the right there are many big trees,
-and There are many people playing in the park in the distance.
+in the background, many people are playing.
 the environment is beautiful.
 ```